Toward Metaphor-Fluid Conversation Design for Voice User Interfaces: Study 1: Mapping VUI Metaphors to Conversational Use-Contexts

-Figure \ref{fig:metmap} provides a visualization of all 20 metaphors and 4 use-contexts along the dimensions of hierarchy and formality.
-To address RQ1, we calculated Euclidean distances between each metaphor and use-context to determine metaphor-context alignment.
-For the Commands context, the Genie metaphor showed the closest alignment (D=0.11) in terms of formality and hierarchy.
-The Admirer metaphor was deemed most appropriate for Sociality (D=0.5).
-In the Information Seeking context, participants favored interaction with the "Computer" from Star Trek (D=0.63).
-For Error Recovery scenarios, the Search Engine metaphor aligned most closely with participant preferences (D=0.30).
-Considering all use-contexts collectively, the Genie metaphor emerged as the most suitable overall (D=0.22).
-Euclidean distances of all metaphors from each context are included in Appendix A.
+Figure~\ref{fig:metmap} provides a visualization of all 20 metaphors and four use-contexts along the dimensions of formality and hierarchy.
+To address RQ1, we calculated Euclidean distances between each metaphor and use-context to determine metaphor–context alignment.
+For the Commands context, the Genie metaphor showed the closest alignment ($D = 0.11$) in terms of formality and hierarchy.
+The Admirer metaphor was deemed most appropriate for Sociality ($D = 0.50$).
+In the Information Seeking context, participants favored interaction with the "Computer" from Star Trek ($D = 0.63$).
+For Error Recovery scenarios, the Search Engine metaphor aligned most closely with participant preferences ($D = 0.30$).
+Considering all use-contexts collectively, the Genie metaphor emerged as the most suitable overall ($D = 0.22$).
+Euclidean distances of all metaphors from each context are included in Appendix~A.

-Table \ref{tab:closest_metaphors_separate} answers RQ1 by summarizing the results of Study 1, identifying the closest metaphor for each use-context.
+Table~\ref{tab:closest_metaphors_separate} answers RQ1 by summarizing the results of Study~1, identifying the closest metaphor for each use-context.
 This illustrates which metaphors align most closely with specific contexts based on the shortest Euclidean distance.
 These results provide insights into how users may relate to different metaphors in distinct conversational scenarios.